heavylildude/hld-docker-amp/README.md

 ## Requirements 🛠️
 All you need is one thing, brah.
 No excuses.
+- [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed on your machine.
-Docker Desktop installed on your machine.
+- [Git](https://git-scm.com/) installed on your machine.

 ## File Structure 🗺️
 Once you're set up, your crib should look like this.
 The certs folder will be made by you!